a community & culture building

 What are the stories we want to pass down?

-We'll begin by choosing a folktale, folk character, god/goddess, or movement ancestor to explore over the course of our 6 months together.
+We'll begin by choosing a folk/fairytale, folk character, or god/goddess to build a relationship with over the course of our 6 months together.

 Each month we'll focus on a particular story...